Shabad Kirtan: Diwali Di Raat by Bhai Anoop Singh Ji. Thank You Ji for the beautiful kirtan. (Source: Youtube – Deep Gabru)

 - Bhai Mani Singh was martyred on Divali 1737 (source: LINK).

-We will now analyse Karminder’s reasoning for his FALSE conclusion.
+We will now analyse Karminder’s distorted view which resulted in his FALSE conclusion misleading the Sangat.

 DIVALI AND GURBANI

 Karminder uses (or rather misuses) Bhai Gurdas’s Var 19 Paurdi 6 to justify his position and plays around with the word “ਬਾਲੀਅਨਿ”.
 He says this word means to burn out implying extinguished.
 Another similar word is “ਜਾਗੀਅਨ” which we will address below.

 First we look at Karminder’s ludicrous claims in his article.

 Keen readers of Gurbanee know that the main message of a shabad is encapsulated in the Rahao line.
 This is the generic rule of the five thousand plus shabads that are written by the Gurus and Bhagats in the Guru Granth Sahib (GGS).

 This is a FALSE claim because there are only 2686 NOT more than 5000 as this bull*** artist claims.
 Please see LINK which discusses this.